alan-turing-institute/HDS-DiscussionGroup/CONTRIBUTING.md

 🏃 I'm busy, I only have 1 minute
 ---

-Get in touch with the members who organise discussion sessions and maintain documents in the repository
+Get in touch with the members who organise discussion sessions and maintain documents in the repository (for instance by fixing typos in [our meeting minutes](https://github.com/fedenanni/HDS-DiscussionGroup/tree/meeting-resources/meeting-minutes)! 😊)

 ⏳ I've got 5 minutes - tell me what I should do
 ---

-Submit issues/pull requests to suggest new topics for discussion, fix errors or comment on an issue
+Submit issues/pull requests to suggest new topics for discussion

 🎉 It's my life's mission to learn everything about Humanities and Data Science
 ---

-Contribute to the posts, documents and notes
+Suggest a topic and chair the session!
+Contribute to the following posts, documents and notes.
-Suggested topics for discussions on latest resources

 Please open a GitHub issue to suggest new content, contribute examples, or let us know about errors/bugs.